FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

 FoundationDB clusters that are spread across different DC's or Kubernetes clusters only support the same `coordinatorSelection`.
 The reason behind this is that the coordinator selection is a global process and different `coordinatorSelection` of the `FoundationDBCluster` resources can lead to an undefined behaviour or in the worst case flapping coordinators.
-There are plans to support this feature in the future.

 ## Next